Preparing Documents for Lodgment

 Requirements for signatures can be found in the following rules:

-For other electronic documents, see Federal Court Rule 2.15 or Federal Circuit Court Rule 2.03
+For other electronic documents, see Federal Court Rule 2.15 or Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rule 2.03.

 Suggested checklist before lodging a document